TreeMaker/TreeMaker/README.md

 (after jobs are finished)
 ./getResults.sh
 ./getFailures.sh
+./removeFailures.sh
 ```
+(The script [./removeFailures.sh](./Production/test/condorSubNeff/removeFailures.sh) renames the output files from the failed jobs so they do not get picked up by [./getResults.sh](./Production/test/condorSubNeff/getResults.sh).)

 Step 3: Update `dictNLO.py` with the newly-obtained Neff values and generate WeightProducer lines.
 ```